 Much of drug trafficking in the United States consists of methamphetamine, cocaine, marijuana, and heroin.
-Federal prosecution for trafficking of illegal drugs also includes steroids, synthetic drugs, and misuse of prescriptions.
+Prosecution for federal drug cases for trafficking of illegal drugs also includes steroids, synthetic drugs, and misuse of prescriptions.
 These cases are prosecuted by the U.S. Attorney in federal court as violations of Title 21, U.S. Code, §841, et seq.

 Traditionally, cocaine was and is produced in, and trafficked through, South America, Central America, and Mexico.
 We also see more groups south of the U.S. border producing and trafficking methamphetamine into the United States.
 You will sometimes see charges of Importation of a Controlled Substance from a foreign country, in addition to the traditional charges of Conspiracy, Distribution, and Possession with Intent to Distribute.